 This is a spectacular, authentic Huipil from Chajul, Quiche Guatemala.

-Vintage and hand-woven on a back-strap loom with "Aleman" cotton, a soft brandy/ burgundy base.
-It is one of our most popular garments because of how soft and cool the hand-woven fabric feels.
+This pre-loved top was hand-woven on a back-strap loom with "Aleman" cotton in a Grape Purple base.
+This type of top is one of our most popular garments because of how soft and cool the hand-woven fabric feels.

 *Please review measurements below to ensure proper fit.
 All sales are final.

 This Huipil will fit a Small to Medium frame

 Sizes are a "fits like" guide and not a standard measurement.

 Condition: Great vintage condition with a some loose threads and wear.
 The bottom part has some loose threads but does not affect the structure of the blouse.
 Also, please note that the bottom parts are uneven.
 The Mayan woman wear these shirts underneath a skirt so the bottoms are never seen.
 This blouses has lived a previous life and therefore shows some signs of age and loose thread but has no holes or repairs and is in remarkably great condition.